MicrosoftDocs/xamarin-docs/docs/android/get-started/installation/android-emulator/hardware-acceleration.md

    This is the recommended virtualization engine for computers that are unable to run Hyper-V.

-The Google Android Emulator will automatically make use of hardware acceleration if the following criteria are met:
+The Android Emulator will automatically make use of hardware acceleration if the following criteria are met:

 -   Hardware acceleration is available and enabled on the development